-THE PSALM Psalm 132.1-12 sung by the choir
+THE PSALM Psalm 132.1-12 said

-The Lord is king, and has put on robes of glory: the Lord has put on his glory, he has girded himself with strength.
+The Lord is king, and has put on robes of glory:

+the Lord has put on his glory,

+he has girded himself with strength.

 He has made the world so firm:

 that it cannot be moved.